ryanfortner/box86-debs/README.md

 ### Note for box64

 Please note that this repository is *only for box86*.
 If you would like deb packages for box64, check out [box64-debs](https://github.com/ryanfortner/box64-debs)

+#### Technical details
+Build scripts were split into two: one for Ubuntu Bionic (which builds on gcc-8) and one for Ubuntu Focal (which builds on gcc-9).
+Some newer targets require gcc-9 which is why I have that script.
+The goal is to compile each build with the best compatibility with most widely-used debian systems.

+When adding a target to the build scripts, make sure `alltargets` variable in both buildscripts is updated.
+This ensures that the conflicts list within each deb is written correctly.